ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

-6. Use Helm to deploy the Claims API microservice container on AKS
+6. Use Helm to deploy the Claims API microservice container on AKS.

     A kubernetes *Namespace* is a container object used to group applications and their associated resources.
 We will be deploying the Claims API microservice container within the **development** namespace.